Getting started with Monitoring Kubernetes, Openshift and Docker on your development box

 Learning Kubernetes and OpenShift

-If you are just started learning Kubernetes and OpenShift, take a look at Kubernetes tutorials and OKD documentation and Red Hat OpenShift Documentation.
+If you have just started learning Kubernetes and OpenShift, take a look at Kubernetes tutorials and OKD documentation and Red Hat OpenShift Documentation.

 To learn more about Kubernetes and real Kubernetes clusters, I would highly recommend to try using kubeadm to bootstrap local Kubernetes cluster in the Virtual Machines with vagrant.

-While you are learning and building application for Kubernetes you can use our Development License, that is valid for the 180 days and allows to monitor up to 5 nodes.
+While you are learning and building applications for Kubernetes you can use our Development License, that is valid for 180 days and allows to monitor up to 5 nodes.
 Fill the automated form and you will receive the license in a few moments.